Last updated on July 5, 2023

 One of the most noticeable differences between baseball and softball is the size of the field.
 Softball fields are typically smaller than baseball fields.
 In softball, the distance between the pitcher’s mound and home plate is 43 feet, while in baseball, it is 60 feet 6 inches.
 The distance between bases in softball is 60 feet, while in baseball, it is 90 feet.
 The outfield fence is also closer in softball than in baseball.

 Another difference in field dimensions is the pitching mound.
 In softball, the pitching mound is flat, while in baseball, it is raised.
 This difference in the pitching mound can affect the way the ball is thrown and the way the batter sees the pitch coming.
+Additionally, the infield in softball is made up completely of dirt, unlike baseball which is grass with dirt basepaths.

 There are several differences in the rules of baseball and softball.
 One of the most significant differences is the way the ball is pitched.
 In baseball, the ball is thrown overhand, while in softball, the ball is pitched underhand.
 This difference in pitching can affect the speed and trajectory of the ball, which can impact the way the batter hits the ball.